jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 <script src="https://gist.github.com/jchernak96/9c6660319ca8361dbe2f85c780b1df75.js"></script>

+And voila, we have all of the URLs we need to scrape PFR.
+Now comes the hard part, the table provided by PFR could be scraped by the html_table function in Rvest but that results in the scraper missing what the specific injury was for each player.
+Notice that on the [team injury page](https://www.pro-football-reference.com/teams/nwe/2020_injuries.htm), one has to hover over the player's name and week to see what injury the player had.
+This is very important information, so the easiest approach of html_table can't be used.
+Thus, I had to employ a more complex approach that required html_nodes.

+## Developing the Injury Scraper

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 - **To bold text**, use `<strong>`.